-For example, let’s say, exercise triggered your procrastination.
+For example, let’s say, exercise triggers your procrastination.
 Throughout the day, you wait, and wait, and wait to go to the gym, and next thing you know, you miss your workout altogether.

-True, sometimes the reason is you run out of hours in the day.
-Your schedule is too busy.
+Sometimes, the reason is you’re too busy.
 But why does it happen when you have all the time in the world?
 Why can you sometimes just not find the motivation?

 The short answer: Procrastination tends to be dictated by negative, automatic thoughts – which often, we don’t even realize are even crossing our minds.
-We automatically tell ourselves we won’t succeed.
+We automatically tell ourselves we won’t succeed or that we won’t like something.
 We’re overly self-critical.
 And then the conscious mind makes the decision to avoid the problem.

 This fear and negative thinking can materialize in a few different ways.
 Here are some of the most common:

 When we fear we won’t succeed, we convince ourselves not to take action.
 We avoid failure by never trying.
 This fear of failure is deep rooted, but it holds massive control over our actions.
 When we fear failure, the subconscious goes into protection mode, and steers us away from feeling hurt or disappointment – so avoid it altogether.